-The Sub-Fund implements a combination of negative screening and/or norms-based screening where, in certain instances, issuers are not eligible for investment as a result of their involvement in selected controversial activities (which are deemed to be harmful to society and/or the environment) and/or due to their ESG conduct being considered inadequate or irresponsible.
+The Portfolio implements a combination of negative screening and/or norms-based screening where, in certain instances, issuers are not eligible for investment as a result of their involvement in selected controversial activities (which are deemed to be harmful to society and/or the environment) and/or due to their ESG conduct being considered inadequate or irresponsible.

-The ESG screening process for the Sub-Fund primarily relies on the data and information sourced from a third-party ESG vendor on the specific ESG economic activities or controversial ESG business practices of concern.
+The ESG screening process for the Portfolio primarily relies on the data and information sourced from a thirdparty ESG vendor on the specific ESG economic activities or controversial ESG business practices of concern.
 Their research and analysis generate a list of restricted investments based on the defined ESG screening criteria applied.
+The Portfolio also restricts issuers based on an exclusion list provided by the client.